AmitThakur045/Leetcode-DSA-Question/README.md

 # Leetcode-DSA-Question
 This repository contain the solution of LeetCode Daily Challenge.
-I would be using C++ for solvinf the problems.
+I would be using C++ for solving the problems.